-1. The student is responsible for finding a practicum.
-MS students must complete the Practicum Approval Form, at least one month before the start of the practicum.
+The student is responsible for finding a practicum and for completing the online Practicum Approval Form, at least one month before the start of the practicum.
 The form should be submitted no later than December 1st of the student's second year.
-MPH students must complete the Scope of Work (SOW) form with the Office of Careers and Practice (OCP).
+Two-year MPH students must also complete a Scope of Work (SOW) form with the Office of Field Practice as well as the department's practicum form.

 2. Once approved, the student begins his or her practicum experience.
-Before completing the practicum, the student and his or her faculty advisor should meet at the midpoint to discuss progress.
+Before completing the practicum, the student and his or her advisor should meet at the midpoint to discuss progress.

-3. After the completion of the practicum, the MS student submits a practicum report to his or her advisor for approval.
-MPH and MS students will present his or her practicum experience at the Annual Practicum Symposium which is held in late April/early May.
+3. After the completion of the practicum, the student submits a practicum report and a poster to his or her advisor for approval.
+The student will present his or her poster at the Annual Practicum Poster Symposium.